 By turning off your lights and using energy-efficient lightbulbs, you can reduce your energy consumption and save money.
 If people worldwide switched to energy-efficient light bulbs, the world would save US$120 billion annually.

 Switching to renewable energy sources, such as solar, wind or hydroelectric power, also means less pollution and new and better jobs.
 Currently, around 80% of global energy and 66% of electrical generation are supplied from fossil fuels.

-One-third of all food produced is lost, wasted, or spoiled.
+17% of all food available at consumer levels is wasted.
 This amounts to a big waste of resources used in production, such as land, water, energy and other inputs, and unnecessary greenhouse gas emissions.
 By reducing food waste, you can save money, reduce emissions, and help preserve resources for future generations.